shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-article/index.md

 You can use one or more of these parameters together.

-Here is an example of a parameterized URL:
+Here is an example of a parametrized URL:

 * **http://my-shop-url/api/articles/2?considerTaxInput=true&language=de_DE**
 * **http://my-shop-url/api/articles/SW10003?useNumberAsId=true&considerTaxInput=true&language=de_DE**

 #### Return value

-This call will return an array of the model **Shopware\Models\Article\Article** (s_articles).
+This call will return an array of the model **Shopware\Models\Article\Article** (`s_articles`).

-The following part shows the fields, types and original objects of this array.
+The following table shows the fields, types and original objects of this array.

 | Field               | Type                  | Original object                                 |
 |---------------------|-----------------------|-------------------------------------------------|